Jason Steele (footballer): Brighton & Hove Albion

 Steele signed for Premier League club Brighton & Hove Albion on 21 June 2018 on a three-year contract for an undisclosed fee.
-Steele eventually made his Brighton debut on 5 January 2019, in the 3–1 away win against Bournemouth in the FA Cup third round.
+Steele eventually made his Brighton debut on 5 January 2019, in the 3–1 away win against AFC Bournemouth in the FA Cup third round.

 His next appearance for Brighton came 20 months after his debut, playing and keeping a clean sheet in a 4–0 home victory over Portsmouth in the EFL Cup on 17 September 2020.
-Six days later he made another appearance again keeping a clean sheet in another EFL Cup tie, this time a 2–0 away win over Preston.
+Six days later he made another appearance again keeping a clean sheet in another EFL Cup tie, this time a 2–0 away win over Preston North End.
 However, his run in the league cup was ended on 30 September after a 3–0 home loss against Manchester United falling short of a quarter final place.
 His next match came on 10 January 2021, where he saved four penalties in a 4–3 penalty shootout win over Newport County – after finishing 1–1 in 120 minutes of play – in the FA Cup third round.
-Near the end of normal play, Steele mistimed a cross which landed onto teammate Adam Webster conceding an own goal in the 90+6th minute taking it to extra time.
+Near the end of normal play, Steele mistimed a cross which landed onto teammate Adam Webster conceding an own goal in the 96th minute taking it to extra time.
 A day later Steele extended his Brighton contract signing on until June 2023.

 He captained the side for the first time and kept a clean sheet in Brighton's 2–0 EFL Cup second round away victory at Cardiff City on 24 August 2021.
-Steele made his Premier League debut at the age of 31, after three years at The Albion, replacing the suspended Robert Sánchez in the away fixture at Aston Villa on 20 November, where Brighton lost 2–0.
+Steele made his Premier League debut at the age of 31, after three years at the Albion, replacing the suspended Robert Sánchez in the away fixture at Aston Villa on 20 November, where Brighton lost 2–0.